Jens Meiert

 Art has a meaning, and it hides it, on purpose; art intentionally creates emotions, creates feelings. […]

-I think that this updated definition, albeit still not complete, does not only raise the bar and underscores the value of art but also makes it more “compatible” to the definitions of design and decoration (as design or decoration could very well mean art as well, and when creating an emotion, this could all the more fit), and that it makes it more reliable, as “art hides” is kind of ambiguous, and could still leave the door open to all the people labeling “putting your keys on some table” as art.
+I think that this updated definition, albeit still not complete, does not only raise the bar and underscore the value of art, but also makes it more “compatible” with the definitions of design and decoration (as design or decoration could very well refer to art as well, especially when triggering emotion).
+It is also more reliable, as “art hides” is kind of ambiguous, and could still leave the door open to all the people labeling “put paint on something” or “throw your keys on the table” as art.

-However, there seem to be at least two other dimensions to consider: On the one hand art, like other disciplines, depends on context, so some cultures might have a legitimately different understanding, meaning that art might trigger different emotions or none at all.
-On the other hand, there certainly is a crafts dimension that does at least mean an attribute of art, emphasizing the skills of masters.
-I wonder how to include both dimensions in the definition, so I all the more appreciate your thoughts.
+Yet, there seem to be two more dimensions to consider: On the one hand art, like other disciplines, depends on context, so some cultures may have a different understanding of it, meaning that art might trigger something else, or nothing at all.
+On the other hand, there is a craft dimension, emphasizing skill in the vein of masters.
+I wonder how to include both dimensions in the definition, so I appreciate your thoughts.

-In general, the intention to write about and redefine art is motivated by the urge to stop pointless, opinionated debates considering everything (or nothing) to be art.
-Most people have a sense for what is art, but only a working definition would preserve “real” and reveal “pseudo-art”, and I think there does exist a definition that is more helpful than all these other supposed principles of art.
+In general, I write about art because of an urge to stop debates that wind up defining everything as art.
+Many people have a sense of what art is, but only a renewed definition might preserve “real” and unveil “pseudo-art.”
+I think there exists a definition that is more helpful than other principles of art.

 1. On July 29, 2008, 22:20 CEST, Duluoz said: